Watch Out! These 10 Foods Are Probably Expired in Your Fridge Right Now

 The use-by dates on mayonnaise jars are often a long way into the future, but as soon as it’s opened the product starts to deteriorate even if it’s correctly stored.
 The USDA recommends that once opened, mayonnaise should be used within two months.
 If your mayonnaise ends up sitting out on the counter for more than two hours at room temperature, toss it regardless of how long it has been open.
 Homemade mayonnaise should be consumed within five days.

 Even when stored properly in air-tight containers, leftover cooked food should be eaten within two to three days of storing it, according to the Mayo Clinic’s food safety guidelines.
 But, make sure the leftovers don’t cool on the counter before you store them.
-Food bacteria multiplies most quickly between 40 and 140 degrees F. On the other hand, these are the 11 foods you’re throwing out way too soon.
+Food bacteria multiplies most quickly between 40 and 140 degrees F. There are a few exceptions to this rule.
+These are the 11 foods you’re throwing out way too soon.

 Once you open a bottle, oxygen starts breaking down the compounds in wine.
 Even with air-tight storage in the fridge, a bottle of white or red wine will lose most of its flavor in one to two days and is unsafe to drink in six to seven days, according to foodsafety.gov.

 Because most condiments have a nearly indefinite shelf life when unopened, the printed dates go entirely out the window once opened and refrigerated.
 While every condiment has a different threshold, a visual check for changes in consistency and color as well as a sniff test should keep you and your family safe.
-Be sure to check out these foods that won’t ever expire.
+You should be safe with these foods that won’t ever expire, however.